djangonaut-space/space-reviewers/docs/how-to-host.md

 ```
 🚀 Space Reviewers 👾 - Episode 4

-**This event is optional for Djangonauts.** All episodes are recorded and available at https://www.youtube.com/@djangonautspace
+**This event is optional for Djangonauts.** All episodes are recorded and available at https://www.youtube.com/@djangonautspace Please do not feel obligated to join.

 **Please do not share this zoom link outside of the community**, others should watch the steam on YouTube instead.